-In the Beaumont Basin, the region's largest, production increased about 13%, from 14,302 to 16,236 acre-feet.
-This represents a relatively larger increase than has occurred over the past three years.
-As can be seen from Table 3, most of this increase can be attributed to higher extractions from three retail water purveyors, Beaumont Cherry Valley Water District (an increase of nearly 1000 acre-feet), the City of Banning (another increase of nearly 1000 acre-feet), and the Yucaipa Valley Water District (an increase of about 300 acre-feet).
-Overall, this represents a 15% reduction in the Beaumont basin from 2007.
-Much of this decrease can be explained by the 2008-2011 recession and the ongoing slow recovery.
+In the Beaumont Basin, the region's largest, production increased about 11%, from 16,236 to 17,970 acre-feet.
+This represents a two-year increase of 25%, confirming the dependence of local water agencies on larger basins as the drought progresses.
+As can be seen from Table 3, most of this increase can be attributed to higher extractions from three retail water purveyors, Beaumont Cherry Valley Water District (an increase of nearly 1000 acre-feet), the City of Banning (an increase of about 600 acre-feet), and the Yucaipa Valley Water District (an increase of nearly 200 acre-feet).
+Overall, this represents a 14% reduction in the Beaumont basin from 2007, but a 25% increase over 2012.
+Much of this seven-year decrease can be explained by the 2008-2011 recession and the ongoing slow recovery.
 From 2008 to 2010, some homes were vacant and therefore had no water demand, while other families and businesses presumably cut back on water use to help make ends meet.
 Very few new homes have been built over the past several years, meaning that use of construction water has also been reduced.
-The increase in extractions over the past three years is an indication that the recovery is ongoing and picking up steam.
+The increase in extractions over the past four years is an indication that the recovery is ongoing and picking up steam.

 The Cabazon Basin presents an interesting data set.
-According to the data submitted to the Agency, extractions from this basin decreased by approximately 55% from 2007 to 2012, yet increased by over 80% in 2013.
+According to the data submitted to the Agency, extractions from this basin decreased by approximately 55% from 2007 to 2012, yet increased by over 80% in 2013 and decreased by 12% in 2014.
 These numbers lead to a question of whether the data are correct every year, especially in 2012, when the data showed extractions of 654 acre-feet, compared to 900 acre-feet in 2011 and 1226 acre-feet in 2013.
 In verbal discussions with the General Manager of the Cabazon Water District, there was an indication that these numbers are in fact correct, and reflect a rapidly decreasing demand for a number of years, followed by an increase in demand when the outlet malls expanded and began taking water deliveries from the District.
+The 12% reduction in production from 2013 to 2014 is not readily explained.
+While production from Robertson's Ready Mix and the Mission Springs